monero-ecosystem/monero-translations/translation-tips.md

 Actually use your translations.
 Please don't think: "I don't need it, I speak English."

-Translations are reviewed by ErCiccione and volunteers on GitHub before being merged.
+Translations are reviewed by volunteers on GitHub and Weblate before being merged.
 If you don't have time to translate, please consider reviewing the translations of others.

 Don't worry about failed building checks on GitHub; it may happen that the code in the "master" branch won't compile correctly while it's being updated.
 This can be caused by reasons not related to your translation.
 If in doubt, ask ErCiccione.